How To Make Instant Pot Vanilla Extract

 - Even after an hour of natural release, the jars and alcohol will still be extremely hot.
 Use caution when removing them from the Instant Pot and cool completely at room temperature before opening the jars or using.

 Using and Storing Your Pressure Cooker Vanilla Extract

 You can use your extract within as little as 24 hours, but you can also store the extract as it gets stronger within a week.
 Store in a cool, dark place.
 Feel free to move the extract from the canning jars to more decorative jars for gifting.

 5 Recipes to Show Off Your Vanilla Extract

 Makes6 cups vanilla extract

 vanilla beans, preferably grade B

 vodka, preferably mid-priced 80% proof, such as Smirnoff or Tito's

 Electric pressure cooker with trivet or steamer insert

-- Divide the vanilla beans and vodka between 3 jars.
-Divide the split beans among 3 (16-ounce) jars.
+Divide the vanilla beans and vodka between 3 jars.
+Divide the split beans among 3 (16-ounce) canning jars.
 Add 2 cups of vodka into each jar and make sure the beans are completely covered in vodka.